gchure/phd/src/chapter_09/section_06_shock_classification.md

 ($\geq$ 1.0 Hz) and "slow" ($<$ 1.0 Hz) shock rates.
 In this section, we discuss our rationale for coarse graining our data into these two groupings.

-&nbsp;&nbsp;&nbsp;&nbsp;As is discussed in the main text and in the supplemental section *Logistic Regression*, we used a bin-free method of estimating the survival probability given the MscL channel copy number as a predictor variable.
+&nbsp;&nbsp;&nbsp;&nbsp;As is discussed in Chapter 5, we used a bin-free method of estimating the survival probability given the MscL channel copy number as a predictor variable.
 While this method requires no binning of the data, it requires a data set that sufficiently covers the physiological range of